Maseera-Patni-20/R-I-Sentiment_Analysis-/README.md

 This project demonstrates how to fetch comments from a YouTube video using the YouTube Data API, perform sentiment analysis on those comments, and visualize the sentiment distribution.
 The project utilizes Python libraries such as `googleapiclient`, `pandas`, and `TextBlob` for data processing and sentiment analysis, and `matplotlib` for visualization.

+## Background

+The background of the Israel-Iran conflict is complex and rooted in geopolitical, historical, and ideological differences.
+Initially, Israel and Iran had good relations, sharing common concerns over Arab powers.
+However, this changed drastically after the Iranian Revolution in 1979.
+Since then, Iran has supported groups like Hezbollah in Lebanon and Hamas in Palestine, which oppose Israel.
+On the other hand, Israel supports rebels in Iran and attacks Iran’s allies in Syria.

+Iran supports Palestinian groups because it views them as oppressed and seeks to maintain influence in the region.
+Additionally, Iran advocates for a one-state solution, aiming to replace Israel with a single state.
+Conversely, Israel perceives Iran as a significant threat, particularly over concerns about Iran obtaining nuclear weapons.
+To counteract this, Israel has engaged in military strikes and supported sanctions against Iran, escalating tensions.

+In recent events, on April 1, 2024, Israel bombed an Iranian target in Damascus, Syria, injuring multiple officials.
+In response, Iran and its proxies seized the Israeli-linked ship MSC Aries and struck Israel on April 13, 2024.
+Subsequently, Israel conducted retaliatory strikes in Iran and Syria on April 19, 2024, further intensifying the conflict.

 ## Prerequisites

 - Python 3.x